 This is an excellent and practical question from my clients.
 The short answer is: budget, style, and immediate need.

 Cost is the most common factor.
 The raw materials and the intensive, skilled labor required for lost-wax casting make bronze the most expensive option.
-For a large public art project with a tight budget, cast aluminum can be a viable alternative to achieve a large-scale form at a lower cost, even if it sacrifices some detail and long-term value.
+For a large public art project with a tight budget, cast aluminum could be a viable alternative to achieve a large-scale form at a lower cost, even if it sacrifices some detail and long-term value.

 A specific modern aesthetic calls for a specific material.
 If an artist’s vision is a highly polished, reflective surface that interacts with light and environment in a crisp, contemporary way, then stainless steel is the obvious and brilliant choice.
 Its value lies in the finish and fabrication, not in the tradition of casting.